Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)

 Some people find that holding one nostril closed with a finger improves their ability to draw the spray into the upper nose.
 Medicine that drains into the throat should be spit out, since it is not effective unless it remains in the nose.

 Side effects — The side effects of nasal steroids are mild and may include a mildly unpleasant smell or taste or drying of the nasal lining.
 In some people, nasal steroids cause irritation, crusting, and bleeding of the nasal septum, especially during the winter.
 These problems can be minimized by reducing the dose of the nasal steroid, applying a moisturizing nasal gel or spray to the septum before using the spray, or switching to a water-based (rather than an alcohol-based) spray.

 Studies suggest that nasal steroids are generally safe when used for many years.
 However, people who use these drugs for years should have periodic nasal examinations to check for rare side effects, such as nasal infection.

 Steroids taken as a pill or inhaled into the lungs can have side effects, especially when taken for long periods of time.
 However, the doses used in nasal steroids are low and are NOT associated with these side effects.
 However, clinicians usually recommend using the lowest effective dose.

 Antihistamines — Antihistamines relieve the itching, sneezing, and runny nose of allergic rhinitis, but they do not relieve nasal congestion.
 Combined treatment with nasal steroids or decongestants may provide greater symptom relief than use of either alone.

-Oral medications — Several antihistamines have been available for many years without a prescription, including brompheniramine (Dimetapp allergy, Nasahist B), chlorpheniramine (Chlor-Trimeton), diphenhydramine (Benadryl), and clemastine (Tavist).
+Oral medications — Several antihistamines have been available for many years without a prescription, including brompheniramine (sample brand names Dimetapp allergy, Nasahist B), chlorpheniramine (sample brand name Chlor-Trimeton), diphenhydramine (sample brand name Benadryl), and clemastine (sample brand name Tavist).
 These drugs often cause sedation and should not be used before driving or operating machinery.
 Even if the person does not feel excessively drowsy, these drugs can have a sedating effect.
 Thus, patients should use caution.